onx001/tp/docs/DeveloperGuide.md

 ![](images/StorageSequence.png)

+Here is a brief overview of how the storage handles the data storage:
+1. In the text file, the following contents are stored in order, each taking up a line:
+   1. Player's color information
+   2. Game difficulty
+   3. Color of the next player (the color to be played upon the loading of game)
+   4. Human player's past moves in the form of comma-separated string
+   5. CPU's past moves in the form of comma-separated string
+   6. State of the chessboard in an 8x8 format, taking up 8 lines.

-* Creates the necessary parent directories for the file and the file itself if they don't exist
+2. Creates the necessary parent directories for the file and the file itself if they don't exist
-* Saves the current state of the ChessBoard to the file.
-It includes the player's color information and current player's turn as the first line and the state of the chessboard in an 8x8 format.
 * Allows resetting the game by clearing the contents of the file.
 * Loads the state of the chessboard from the file by constructing a 2D array of ChessTile objects.

 ## Product scope
 ### Target user profile
 1. Novice players trying to practice chess and play chess offline without a chess set.
 2. Time-poor users looking for a very simple, clean, gimmick-free chess application.

 ### Value proposition
 - Chess novices can use ChessMaster CLI to learn the game's rules and practice their skills.
 - Busy students can open the application up in their terminal easily for a quick game of chess.